mremily9/workshop-task-5/README.md

 ![image](https://github.com/user-attachments/assets/4f81d1c0-9a10-47c6-a692-721710e96038)

-Here I started to get stumped, thikning that the spacing wasn't correct.
+Here, I started to get stumped, thinking that the spacing wasn't correct.
 I looked into sketching this out so that it made sense to me.

 ![image](https://github.com/user-attachments/assets/000b3025-4aca-40c7-874b-53e1a781dfb3)

-However I found out the problem was that the hours werent being added like a number - they were being added like a string.
+However, I found out the problem was that the hours weren't being added like a number - they were being added like a string.
 Adding a int() helped fix this issue.

 ![image](https://github.com/user-attachments/assets/8698f5fe-7115-42ba-9872-ec88a8cfa935)